-A key variable in determining whether to trade in the domestic or in a foreign market is the real exchange rate, defined as the relative price of foreign goods in terms of domestic goods.
+A key variable in determining whether to trade in the domestic or in a foreign market is the real exchange rate, defined as the relative price of domestic goods in terms of foreign goods.
 The real exchange rate, ε, depends on the nominal exchange rate (E), the domestic price level (P), and the foreign price level (P*).
 Analytically it is defined as:

 ε = EP/P^* (7.5)

 which is the ratio of the domestic price level, converted into foreign currency, to the foreign price level.

 Note that since P and P* are price indices computed over baskets of goods, the real exchange rate measures the price of a basket of goods in the home country, relative to a similar basket of goods in the foreign country.
 For example, if P and P* are consumer price indices (CPIs), then the real exchange rate measures the price of domestic goods consumed in the home country in terms of goods consumed in the foreign country.
 If P and P* refer to the GDP deflator, then the real exchange rate measures the price of goods produced in the home country, in terms of goods produced in the foreign country.

 A real appreciation occurs when the relative price of domestic goods, in terms of foreign goods, increases.
 This corresponds to an increase in the real exchange rate.
 In contrast, a real depreciation occurs when the relative price of domestic goods, in terms of foreign goods, reduces, which corresponds to a decrease in the real exchange rate.